Python-GIS-book/site/source/back-matter/md/glossary.md

 Git merge
   The command in {term}`Git` used to integrate changes from multiple {term}`commits <Git commit>` or branches.
 Merging combines commit histories and preserves changes both branches.
 If changes have been made to the same sections of the same file, merging may result in a merge conflict.

+Git merge conflict
+  A situation in which Git cannot automatically combine changes from different commits or branches because similar sections of the same files have been modified.
+This could occur in GitHub if you change similar sections of the same file locally and directly on GitHub.
+In such cases, the conflict must be resolved manually by editing together the changes and making a new commit.

 Git pull
   The command in {term}`Git` used to fetch updates from a remote {term}`repository` and merge them into the current branch.
 Pulling ensures the local repository is up to date with the latest changes in the remote repository.

 Git push
   The command in {term}`Git` used to upload local {term}`commits <Git commit>` to a remote {term}`repository`.
 Pushing makes the latest changes available to others with access to the repository.

+Git remote
+  A reference to a repository stored on a server or hosting service like GitHub.
+Remotes are often useful for keeping project files in sync when multiple users are working in the same code repository.

 GitHub
   An online platform for collaborative development of {term}`software` based around the {term}`Git` {term}`version control` system.
 GitHub provides tools for collaboration, version control, issue tracking, and code review.